dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 ::::GIF SWARM::::
 <em> A swarm of synchronized, automnomous robots is capable of outperforming a human workers by far.</em>

 Our first step is to simulate the robot by using Unity 3D game engine.
+We additionally use the Unity Machine Learning Agents Toolkit (ML-Agents) plugin that enables game scenes to serve as environments for training intelligent agents.
+This allows the user to train agents using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.

 ### Agent and Environment: